 Score 5 South Korea is a member of the G-20, and was also one of the biggest winners in the 2010 IMF and World Bank voting-process reform.
 However, South Korea has to date played only a very minor role in shaping the global financial architecture.
 Instead it has largely used self-help policies such as the accumulation of currency reserves, currency management and capital controls to protect itself from global financial volatility.
 In addition, South Korea has held bilateral negotiations on currency-swap agreements with the United States, Japan and China, for example.
 While South Korea follows international banking-regulation standards such as the Basel capital-adequacy requirements, it has played little part in advancing them internationally.
-Compared to the Lee Myung-bak administration, the Park Geun-hye administration seems to be less interested in playing a global role, instead seeming to have refocused on the traditional Korean priorities relating to North Korea and the four major powers in the region, China, Japan, Russia and the United States.
+The Park Geun-hye administration demonstrated little interest in playing a global role; instead, it refocused on traditional Korean priorities relating to North Korea and the four major regional powers of China, Japan, Russia and the United States.
+For example, the administration suspended the process of privatizing the Korea Development Bank (KDB), and instead decided that the institution should revert to its original policy-finance-centered mission.